 A professor of oriental languages and philosophy, Hays served as executive director of the Dallas County Historical Foundation from 1989 to 1993.
 He guided the newly-opened exhibit on the sixth floor through its first four years of development.
 Recorded March 25, 1993.

 An United Press International photographer working at the Dallas Times Herald in 1963, Heikes captured one of the most famous professional images of the presidential motorcade at the corner of Main and Harwood streets.
 He also photographed investigators at the Tippit shooting scene and Lee Harvey Oswald in police custody.
-Recorded April 23, 2008.
+Recorded April 23, 2008, and November 18, 2014.